 Yet others suggest we consider our communication options as a hierarchy and choose the option that best suits are need.

 “E-mail is great for scheduling and confirming meetings, phone is good for quick conversations that require two-way communications and a memo is preferred for long background pieces.
 In-person and scheduled meetings are always the best for any discussion requiring true dialogue and consensus.”

 Change is complicated!
 So lets take every opportunity to talk to each other

-Other research from the Human Dynamics Laboratory suggests that when we meet face to face the quality and number of the ideas generated increases.
+Research from the Human Dynamics Laboratory suggests that when we meet face to face the quality and number of the ideas generated increases.
 So somehow the process of meeting, talking and engaging is a predictor of our productivity.

 The process also leads to more trust